alterreal/prospect-annotator/README.md

 - **Structured Labeling**: Capture standardized clinical fields such as:
   - PSA levels (ng/mL) — Numeric
   - Prostate volume (cc) — Numeric
-  - Extracapsular extension (EPE) — Yes/No
+  - Extracapsular extension (EPE) — Yes/No/N/A
-  - Seminal vesicle invasion (SVI) — Yes/No
+  - Seminal vesicle invasion (SVI) — Yes/No/N/A
-  - Enlarged lymph nodes — Yes/No
+  - Enlarged lymph nodes — Yes/No/N/A
+  - Neurovascular Bundle Involvement — Yes/No/N/A
+  - Bladder Neck Involvement — Yes/No/N/A
-  - Main findings — Free text
+  - Rectal Wall Involvement — Yes/No/N/A
 - **Lesion Management**: Add, select, and remove multiple lesions with:
   - PI-RADS score (1–5)
-  - Lesion volume (cc)
+  - Maximum Diameter (mm)
   - Sector locations according to the PI-RADS v2.1 prostate sector map
 - **Sector Labelling Modes**: Choose how to annotate lesion sectors:
   - **Image Mode (default)** — click directly on the PI-RADS map to toggle sectors.